 With our app, your smartphone can read your prescription labels out loud to you.
 It can even translate them into your language of choice!

-The Our Pills Talk Medication Safety App is designed to assist anyone who has difficulty reading medication labels, including: the visually-impaired, dyslexic, autistic, the elderly, ESL (English-as-a-Second Language) patients and Aboriginal & Torres Strait Islanders.
+The Our Pills Talk Medicine Safety App is designed to assist anyone who has difficulty reading medication labels, including: the visually-impaired, dyslexic, autistic, the elderly, ESL (English-as-a-Second Language) patients and Aboriginal & Torres Strait Islanders.

 How it works: